 - Move some WiFi devices to 5GHz since Bluetooth and WiFi both use 2.4GHz

 - Move USB/Thunderbolt hubs further away from your Mac and Bluetooth devices (and don’t place them on top of your Mac)

 - Turn off USB devices that aren’t in use

-- Finally, don’t have materials between your Mac and Bluetooth devices like metal, concrete
+- Don’t have materials between your Mac and Bluetooth devices like metal or concrete

 Reset your Mac’s Bluetooth module

 Keep in mind this will disconnect all of your Bluetooth accessories including your mouse/keyboard.
 Make sure you have a wired keyboard/mouse for Mac desktops.

 In macOS Monterey and later